biobakery/humann/doc/UserManual.md

 ### 3. Test the install ###

-Test out the install of HUMAnN2 by running the unit tests.
+1. Test out the install with unit and functional tests

-``$ python setup.py test ``
+     * `` $ humann2_test``
+     * To also run tool tests, add the option "--run-functional-tests-tools".
+     * To also run end-to-end tests, add the option "-run-functional-tests-end-to-end".
+Please note these tests take about 20 minutes to run.
+Also they require all dependencies of HUMAnN2 be installed in your PATH.

 ### 4. Try out a demo run ###

 With HUMAnN2 installed you can try out a demo run using reduced versions of the databases.
+If installing from pip, please also download the source as it contains the demo examples.

 ``$ humann2 --input examples/demo.fastq --output $OUTPUT_DIR ``